-Report on Compliance for Each Major Federal Program
+Report on Compliance for Major Federal Program

-We have audited the Oxford Area School District's compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on the Oxford Area School District's major federal program for the year ended June 30, 2015.
-The Oxford Area School District's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and recommendations.
+We have audited the Oxford Area School District's ("the District") compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the District's major federal program for the year ended June 30, 2016.
+The District's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and recommendations.